Eschol Park

 Eschol Park shows below-average educational performance compared to national benchmarks, though pockets of achievement exist

 The area's university qualification rate is 15.8%, significantly lower than Greater Sydney's average of 38.0%.
-Bachelor degrees are most common at 11.3%, followed by postgraduate qualifications (3.3%) and graduate diplomas (1.2%).
-Vocational credentials are held by 41.9% of residents aged 15+, with advanced diplomas at 12.3% and certificates at 29.6%.
-Educational participation is high, with 27.8% currently enrolled in formal education: 11.2% in primary, 6.8% in secondary, and 3.2% in tertiary education.
+Bachelor degrees are the most prevalent at 11.3%, followed by postgraduate qualifications (3.3%) and graduate diplomas (1.2%).
+Vocational credentials are prominent, with 41.9% of residents aged 15+ holding them, including advanced diplomas (12.3%) and certificates (29.6%).
+Educational participation is high, with 27.8% of residents currently enrolled in formal education: 11.2% in primary, 6.8% in secondary, and 3.2% in tertiary education.

 Educational participation is notably high, with 27.8% of residents currently enrolled in formal education.
 This includes 11.2% in primary education, 6.8% in secondary education, and 3.2% pursuing tertiary education.